staticdeploy/staticdeploy/website/docs/guides.deploying-staticdeploy-with-docker.md

     (needed since the server is serving static content on many entrypoints, and needs the host + path combination to figure out what to serve)

-> Warning: some configuration options have default values used for development,
-> so the services might run even if we don't configure all options, but using a
-> different configuration from the one we might expect

 ### Monitoring

 We can get the health status of the **api-server** and the **static-server**